globocom/secDevLabs/owasp-top10-2017-apps/a6/misconfig-wordpress/MITIGATION.md

 - Change the message “The password you entered for the email ADDRESS %s is incorrect.”
 To “The username or password you entered is incorrect.”

 In .htaccess file, you must add “Options -Indexes” in the end of file in order to prevent fold browsing in your WordPress website.

+I would recommend users change their password to a new and stronger one.